 The planning team organized a public input meeting on Wednesday, October 26, 2022.
 The public input meeting was designed to be a "free flow" meeting in which participants could provide input at their own pace.
 The Public Open House was advertised via social media, the City of Fort Wayne website, and flyers at various facilities.
-The flyer advertisement is shown at right.
 Held at the Fort Wayne Community Center, stations were set up across the room that allowed participants to:

-- Provide comments for specific parks - Indicate community needs for programs and facilities - Allocate money to competing priorities - Provide context as to what they participate in most often
+- Provide comments for specific parks - Indicate community needs for programs and facilities - · Allocate money to competing priorities - Provide context as to what they participate in most often